Be sure to see the “Go Birding” page for information on meeting locations, what to bring, and other helpful hints.

 Mount Evans Photo Trip

 This all-day trip up Mt.
 Evans is especially designed for photographers.
-We’ll be looking for Ptarmigan with young, along with other high altitude birds.
-Other wildlife typically present includes yellow-bellied marmots, pikas, bighorn sheep, and mountain goats.
+We’ll be looking for White-tailed Ptarmigan with young, along with other high altitude birds.
+Other wildlife typically present include yellow-bellied marmots, pikas, bighorn sheep, and mountain goats.
 There are also abundant wildflowers, especially at the Mt.
 Goliath Botanic Gardens and at Summit Lake.
 The parking lot at the top is at 14,130 feet, making this the highest paved road in North America.
-There is a $10 toll per vehicle unless someone has a federal parks pass.
+There is a $10 toll per vehicle unless someone in the car has a federal parks pass.

 Along with your camera gear, be sure to pack a lunch and snacks, water, and sun protection, and wear layers so you’re prepared in case of rapidly changing weather.
-Contact trip leader Debbie Barnes-Shankster, [email protected], for carpool information or other details and to sign up.
+Meet at the Woodmen Park ’n Ride.
+Contact trip leader Debbie Barnes-Shankster, [email protected], for details, and to sign up.

 Other trips are being planned; check back often!